GOAT MEDICATIONS AND HOW I USE THEM (revised 5-01-2023)

-Propylene Glycol - Over-the-counter clear oily liquid for ketosis in does.
+Proplyene Glycol - Over-the-counter liquid for ketosis in does.
 Provides quick energy.
-Comes in one-gallon containers.
-Use 50-60 cc twice a day for an average-sized adult doe until she begins eating again.
-Administer orally very slowly and best if mixed with GoatADE for flavor so the goat can taste it and know to swallow.
+Comes in one-gallon jugs.
+Use 50-60 cc orally very slowly twice a day for an average-sized adult doe until she begins eating.
+Mix with Goat Nutri Drench or Karo syrup so the goat can taste it and know to swallow.
 If this product is not available, use molasses or Karo syrup.
 Freezes at temperatures well above 32*F, so store indoors under controlled temperature.

-Rally or Recovr - Injectable antihistamine for toxicity problems.
+Re-Covr (tripelennamine hydrochloride) - Injectable antihistamine for toxicity problems.
 Vet prescription.

-Spectam Scour Halt - Over-the-counter sulfa-based antibiotic product to control diarrhea in kids.
-Scour Halt is a pig scour medication which works well on goat kids.
-Usage with adult goats may cause cessation of peristaltic action of the gut.
-Follow label directions when pumping this pinkish-red liquid into the goat's mouth.
-Follow up with oral ruminant gel to repopulate the gut with live bacteria necessary for food digestion.
+Spectoguard ScourChek (spectinomycin) - Prescription sulfa-based antibiotic product is used to control diarrhea in kids.
+Usage with adult goats may stop the peristaltic action of the gut.
+Follow label directions when dosing this pinkish-red liquid into the goat's mouth.
+Do NOT stop scouring until you figure out the cause; diarrhea can be helpful in eliminating toxins.

 Sterile Water - Vet prescription.
 Used in mixing medications.